rgbkrk/ipython-notebook-cookbook/README.md

 # ipynb-cookbook

-IPython notebook cookbook for deployment.

-Sets up an IPython Notebook server.
+Sets up an IPython Notebook server using Chef.

 The default recipe simply installs (using system packages) IPython Notebook, numpy, Pandas, matplotlib, and all the dependencies for these.